amoe/acceleratedcpp/chapter-notes.md

 notion of the continuation or something like that.
 Unless your Vec is itself const, you'll always get the non-const reference from indexing.

+The compiler will synthesize copy constructors that might not be correct.
+Copying happens on both by-value return and by-value pass.

+The copy constructor could just copy all members, but that would mean that stuff gets shared because only the pointers would be copied rather than the underlying memory.
+Is it a deep or shallow copy?
+I'm not clear on this behaviour even from within the library `vector` class.
+As it just calls the copy constructor, it's kind-of-undefined whether it's shallow or deep.
+It's as deep as the tree of copy constructor calls allow.

+They differentiate two concepts: initialization and assignment.
+The assignment operator is often used to initialize variables.
+Most of the time you're doing initialization, except in the case where you're modifying a variable that has already been initialized.
+Hence:

+     MyClass foo;
+     foo = someValue();

+This calls the default constructor, then calls the assignment operator, because `foo` has already been initialized.
+Since MyClass is a class, the copy constructor will also get called to copy the result into a temporary.
+So this should call all 3 constructors in total.

+     MyClass foo = someValue();

+This calls the copy constructor on the result of `someValue()`!

+The compiler will generate copy constructor, assignment, destructors for classes that don't have it.
+This works recursively but it doesn't free pointers.
+Using the vec class will just copy pointers instead of copying their contents, and will also cause memory leaks on object destruction.
+If you define only the destructor but not copy constructor, you'll get a crash because any "copies" already made share memory and accessing them is invalid.

+The rule of three:
+  If a class needs a destructor then it also needs a copy constructor and assignment operator.